|

 Tax return to calculate the Federal Estate Tax due as imposed by Chapter 11 of the Internal Revenue Code.
 You must file Form 706 for any gross estate plus adjusted taxable gifts and specific exemption over the applicable credit amount for that year.

-For example, if your gross estate is over $675,000 and you die in 2000, your Executor/trix will be required to file Form 706 regardless of if tax is due or not.
+For example, if the decedent's gross estate is over $5,120,000 and the decedent died in 2012, the Executor will be required to file Form 706 regardless of if tax is due or not, on the 9th month anniversary of the death.

 A document you write during your life to direct the distribution of your property after your death.